 The total cost breakdown can be viewed on the budget worksheet, linked above.
 This program has a School of Engineering Dean's Scholarship which covers 50% of the cost of program tuition.
 Additional need-based scholarships are available for this program, more information will be shared after you have been accepted to the program.

 Housing and Meals

-To apply for January Term financial aid, submit a January Term financial aid application, available in early November, to the financial aid office.
+Students studying abroad during J-Term are generally only eligible for additional loans to help finance their study abroad costs.
+Please review Financial Aid for Study Abroad.
 Additional aid in the form of scholarships may also be available from St. Thomas and some co-sponsoring organizations.
 Refer to our Scholarships webpage for details.
-Review the Short Term Policies and Procedures guide for additional financial aid information.
-To verify and confirm all financial aid awards, meet with a financial aid counselor.
+Review Short-Term Off-Campus Policies and Procedures for additional financial aid information.

 On course content, contact: Dr. Deborah Besser at 651-962-7741 or firstname.lastname@example.org

 Office of Study Abroad | University of St. Thomas